 “Don’t condemn me without purpose.
 What good comes of destroying the work of your own hands?
 You gave me life, love, and a soul that serves you freely.
 You alone have preserved me from death and have accepted my sacrifices, and now you wish to obliterate me.

 “Have you joined with the hands of Satan, favoring his schemes over your own?
 Have you become human, with eyes and ears so frail and years on earth so limited that you’re quick to guess at some speck of fault in me, knowing I’m helpless against your judgment?

 “Now I understand your true motive!” he shouted, raising a fist above his head.
 “You made me for the sole purpose of devouring me!
 Like a hunter cornering his prey, you pounce mercilessly when it suits you.
-You hunt down the wicked and the good alike, but when I near death, you release me.
+You hunt down the wicked and the good alike, but when I approach death, you release me.
 I catch my breath only to encounter a new onslaught of enemies and assaults.

 “I’d prefer to have been stillborn than to wake into this nightmare called life,” Job concluded, his shoulders slumped under the weight of defeat.
 “Then I’d never have tasted your love and acceptance.
-Leave me alone so I can go peacefully into death’s dark chaos.”
+Leave me alone, so I can go peacefully into death’s dark chaos.”